pietroDeAngeli/DeepFake-Detection/README.md

 ---

 ## Results
-The resulting models achieves 64% accuracy, compared to 71% of the paper but using a dataset which is 20% of the original one.
+The resulting models achieves the same accuracy of the paper.
+It means I've been able to implement the paper even without technical details on the implementation but using a lighter inference because I replaced MTCNN with YuNet for the face extraction which is the bottleneck of the paper.

-As found in the paper the bottleneck is the face extraction procedure, even using a lighter solution (YuNet) es extractor.

 For more details on the project check the [documentation file](https://github.com/pietroDeAngeli/DeepFake-Detection/blob/main/DeepFake_detection___documentation.pdf) or feel free to send me an email.